gabrieldansereau/ms_betadiversity_hotspots/scraps.md

 of scaling up from single species to community, thus performing community modelling, is not a novel idea (Ferrier, Ferrier & Guisan), even in the context of SDMs.

+## Discussion

+Our study is also the first to show the large scale distribution of LCBD values, with either a high number of sites assembled from presence-absence citizen science occurrence data, or with an even higher even number of sites assembled from SDM predictions.
+Our results show that on such large scale, at a coarse resolution, regional patterns are more visible than site ones.

+Now an important question: can our method (predicting uniqueness on broad continuous scales from SDMs) be used for conservation, and if so, hoooooow?
+Or rather, how best given what we know?